Despite living in Argentina for nearly 16 years, I’m still not used to how logistically challenging it can be to get around Argentina.

 Some destinations can be easier to get to by bus, The Esteros del Ibera Wetlands, for example.

-And sometimes falling asleep on an overnight bus is easier than dealing with airports, like smaller towns in Cordoba.
+And sometimes falling asleep on an overnight bus is easier than dealing with airports.
+For destinations like Cordoba, an 8-10 hour bus ride means you’ll sleep in their comfortable lie flat seat and wake up in your destination.

 Buses can also save the day in areas where there might not be flights connecting cities, like Bariloche and El Calafate.